WhiskeySockets/Baileys/README.md

  Thank you to [@pokearaujo](https://github.com/pokearaujo/multidevice) for writing his observations on the workings of WhatsApp Multi-Device.
 Also, thank you to [@Sigalor](https://github.com/sigalor/whatsapp-web-reveng) for writing his observations on the workings of WhatsApp Web and thanks to [@Rhymen](https://github.com/Rhymen/go-whatsapp/) for the __go__ implementation.

  Baileys is type-safe, extensible and simple to use.
-If you require more functionality than provided, it'll super easy for you to write an extension.
+If you require more functionality than provided, it's super easy to write an extension.
 More on this [here](#WritingCustomFunctionality).

  If you're interested in building a WhatsApp bot, you may wanna check out [WhatsAppInfoBot](https://github.com/adiwajshing/WhatsappInfoBot) and an actual bot built with it, [Messcat](https://github.com/ashokatechmin/Messcat).